saliormoon/Cookbook/recipes/MonitoringWithCollectd.md

     #   XFF 0.1
     </Plugin>

-#### cURL JSON
+### cURL JSON
-Collectd comes with a wide range of Metric aggregation plugins; Many tools today use [JSON](http://json.org) as data formating grammer; so does ArangoDB.
-Therefore a plugin offering to fetch json documents via HTTP is the perfect match as integration interface:
+`Collectd` comes with a wide range of metric aggregation plug-ins.
+Many tools today use [JSON](http://json.org) as data formating grammar; so does ArangoDB.
+Therefore a plug-in offering to fetch JSON documents via HTTP is the perfect match as an integration interface:

-    # Load the plugin:
+    # Load the plug-in:
     LoadPlugin curl_json
     # we need to use our own types to generate individual names for our gauges:
     TypesDB "/etc/collectd/collectd.conf.d/arangodb_types.db"